 She says early intervention plays an important role in helping children who are deaf or have a hearing impairment in living a full and independent life, with these barriers impacting South Australian families in a negative way.

-If the vote is successful the merger of Cora Barclay and Can:Do 4Kids would be expected to happen within the year.
+The merger of Cora Barclay and Can:Do 4Kids is expected to happen within the year.

 “There will be teething issues, but we are confident it will be a smooth transition,” Mrs Haskard says.